Sign Up

 Increase in organic acids

-Compensation: if healthy, the lungs will blow off additional carbon dioxide through hyperventilation.
-If renal disease is not a problem, the kidneys will respond by increasing the excretion of acid salts and the reabsorption of bicarbonate.
-The pH will be below normal with low carbon dioxide and bicarbonate ions.
+If the patient is healthy, the lungs will blow off additional carbon dioxide through hyperventilation.
+If renal disease is not a problem, the kidneys should respond by increasing the excretion of acid salts and the reabsorption of bicarbonate.

-Metabolic alkalosis is an excess concentration of bicarbonate in the extracellular fluid.
-It is caused by problems leading to increased acid loss (Better Safer Care, 2020).
+Metabolic alkalosis is an excess concentration of bicarbonate in the extracellular fluid (Fraser, n.d.).

 CausesMechanism